KartisanKris/KartisanKris/README.md

-- 👋 Hi, I’m @KartisanKris
+- 👋 Hi, I’m Krishna
-- 👀 I’m interested in Competitive Programing
+- 👀 I’m interested in Coding and Trading
 - 🌱 I’m currently learning DSA
-- 💞️

 - 📫 How to reach me @korigkk@gmail.com

 <!---